 - Assumption 1: Are the two samples independent?

-- Assumption 2: Are the data from each of the 2 groups following a normal distribution?
+- Assumption 2: Are the two groups’ data following a normal distribution?

 - Assumption 3: Do the two samples have the same variances (Homogeneity of Variance)?

-First, before going on to the two-samples t-test examples, we need some data to work with.
+First, we need some data to work with before going on to the two-sample t-test in Python examples.
 In this blog post, we are going to work with data that can be found here.
-Furthermore, here we will import data from an Excel (.xls) file directly from the URL.
+Furthermore, we will import data from an Excel (.xls) file directly from the URL.